convergencelabs/convergence-docker-compose/README.md

+# Convergence Docker Compose
-This project leverages docker-compose to stand up a self contained version of all Convergence Services to create a full Convergence environment.
+This project leverages docker-compose to stand up a self-contained version of all Convergence Services to create a full Convergence environment.
 This project can be used as a local development environment or the basis of a production deployment using Docker Compose.

-# Support
+## Support

 [Convergence Labs](https://convergencelabs.com) provides several different channels for support: